 The goals of the effectiveness monitoring are to determine trends for TCE concentrations, primarily downgradient of pumping wells, determine mass removal rates, provide data for model recalibration, if necessary, and confirm capture zone development in accordance with model predictions.
+Evaluation of TCE Trends in MW460 (DOE 2019) concluded that the Northwest Plume was likely bypassing the EW232/EW233 well field within the lower RGA.
 The general approach to hydraulic and chemical monitoring and analysis will follow methods described in "A Systematic Approach for Evaluating Capture Zones at Pump and Treat Systems" (EPA 2008).